sassoftware/sasoptpy/doc/guide/components.rst

    import sasoptpy
    sasoptpy.reset_globals()

-In this part, several model components are discussed with examples.
+In this section, several model components are discussed with examples.
 See :ref:`examples` to learn more about how these components can be used to define optimization models.